 Some of you may be wondering if a cooler is even necessary, and it may not be in your climate.
 Think of it this way – would you want to exercise, sweat, and then stop moving to be stuck in the cold while you are damp?
 Probably not.

-This wool cooler likes to steal Miguel's hairs.
+This wool cooler likes to steal Miguel’s hair.
 But wool is the best fabric for wicking away moisture quickly!

 In general, there are several types of cooler fabrics to choose from.
 Your needs and climate will determine what is best for you.

-- Wool coolers are the gold standard in wicking properties, and the largest pain in the laundry department.
-If you have a horse with a thick coat, this may be the best for you.
-Word of warning - you will want to curry your little elbow off as every last piece of hair will glue to these bad boys.
+- Wool coolers are the gold standard in wicking properties.
+If you have a horse with a thick coat, wool coolers may be best for you.
+Word of warning – you will want to curry your little elbow off as every last piece of hair will glue to these bad boys.
 That wouldn’t be so bad, except that wool horse cooler + dryer = new wool cooler for your barn dog.
-This article here has tips on how to clean your wool coolers.
+Learn how to clean your wool coolers here.

-- Fleece coolers are versatile, and come in a zillion colors and thicknesses.
+- Fleece coolers are versatile and come in a zillion colors and thicknesses.
 Most are totally fine in the washer and dryer.
 They tend to be a bit more affordable than the wool style of cooler, also.

 Play it safe when using coolers.
 It’s all too easy to cut corners and have your horse in a tangled mess of cooler.
 Please use a cooler with a sensible chest closure and leg/belly straps for safety if you use one when your horse is loose in a stall or paddock.